mtrippodi/MtSimpleCms/README.md

 #### Features
 * Content can be fetched from a database (or any other interface can be set up too)
-* Full page cashing including layout (This is mainly why I based this code on "PhlySimplePage")
+* Full page cashing including layout (This is mainly why I based this code of "PhlySimplePage")
 * HTML-Metatags and title-tag can be set for each page individually

 ## Usage